Homework 6: OOP, Linked Lists

 Q3: Store Digits

-Important: Do not use any string manipulation functions like str and reversed.
+Important: Do not use any string manipulation functions, such as

 def store_digits(n):